Fitz Hugh Lane: Becalmed off Halfway Rock

 Oil on canvas, 110- 172 cm

-Contrary to the glorious calm of the Lane or the dramatic exuberance of Aivazovsky, here we face a much more difficult work.
-The notorious horizontality of the picture and the evident contrast in the scale of the Monk, almost insignificant compared to the sea's magnificence, fill the picture with a quite uncertain romantic message.
-Is the sea a neutral background behind the Monk's deliberations, or perhaps are we attending a strange dialogue between he and the never-ending ocean, a mystical mirror of the monk's thoughts?
+Contrary to the glorious calm of the work by Lane or the dramatic exuberance of Aivazovsky’s masterwork, here we face a much more difficult work.
+The notorious horizontality of the picture and the evident contrast in the scale of the monk, almost insignificant when compared to the magnificence of the sea, fill the picture with a quite uncertain romantic message.
+Is the sea a neutral background behind the monk’s deliberations, or perhaps are we looking at a strange dialogue between the man and the neverending ocean, a mystical mirror of the monk’s thoughts?

 Oil on canvas, 163.2- 285.1 cm .

 The icy death.
-Beautiful and exuberant at first glance, this masterwork by Frederick Edwin Church is nevertheless a sinister and terrible romantic document, showing the remains of a shipwreck, where it really doesn't matter if the sailors have survived or not: the merciless icebergs will soon kill them if the violence of the accident has not done it before.
+Beautiful and exuberant at first glance, this masterwork by Frederic Edwin Church is nevertheless a sinister and ruthless romantic document, showing the remains of a shipwreck in the icebergs, where it really does not matter if the sailors have survived or not: the merciless cold will soon kill them if the violence of the accident has not done it before.
 The brutal beauty of this canvas makes the Titanic story looks like a bad joke.

 6. RICHARD DIEBENKORN